-- a) UCB shall not be liable for non-performance of any obligation where performance is prevented by acts, events, omissions or accidents beyond the control of the UCB including without limitation: strikes, lockouts or other industrial action and disputes; failure of a utility service or transport network; Act of God; terrorist attack, biological, chemical or nuclear contamination; disease, war, riot, civil commotion, malicious damage; compliance with any law or governmental order, rule, regulation or direction; accident, breakdown of plant or machinery; fire, flood, storm; or any default of suppliers or sub-contractors. - b) In emergency situations, and to minimise the potential impact upon Students, subject to a resolution of Academic Board, assessment arrangements may be adjusted as follows: - i) Where it has not been possible to provide a final mark based on all the normal assessment components of a module, the final assessment mark may be based on the assessed work already completed and marked.
-However, a minimum of 50% of the assessment load (measured against the total number of marks available for the module).
+- a) UCB shall not be liable for non-performance of any obligation where performance is prevented by acts, events, omissions or accidents beyond the control of the UCB including without limitation: strikes, lockouts or other industrial action and disputes; failure of a utility service or transport network; Act of God; terrorist attack, biological, chemical or nuclear contamination; disease, war, riot, civil commotion, malicious damage; compliance with any law or governmental order, rule, regulation or direction; accident, breakdown of plant or machinery; fire, flood, storm; or any default of suppliers or sub-contractors. - b) In emergency situations, and to minimise the potential impact upon students, subject to a resolution of Academic Board, assessment arrangements may be adjusted as follows: - i) Where it has not been possible to provide a final mark based on all the normal assessment components of a module, the final assessment mark may be based on the assessed work already completed and marked.
+However, a minimum of 50% of the assessment load (measured against the total number of marks available for the module) must have been completed and there needs to be sufficient evidence to demonstrate that all of the module's learning outcomes have been met.
+Such an arrangement will be subject to the approval of Pro Vice-Chancellor (Learning, Teaching & Digital) and Chief Academic Officer. - ii) Subject to the approval of The Pro Vice-Chancellor (Learning, Teaching & Digital), final year Students may be awarded an unclassified degree, with the award of an honours degree of the relevant classification being made to those students qualifying for such an Award at the next available opportunity.

-- must have been completed and there needs to be sufficient evidence to demonstrate that all of the module's learning outcomes have been met.
-Such an arrangement will be subject to the approval of the Pro Vice-Chancellor (HE Curriculum and FE Principal) - ii) Subject to the approval of the Pro Vice-Chancellor (HE Curriculum and FE Principal).
-Students other than those in their final year may progress to the next stage of their programme of study on the basis of available assessment and/or examination results and/or feedback, provided that such Students undertake assessment at the next available opportunity - iii) Subject to the approval of Pro Vice-Chancellor (HE Curriculum and FE Principal)final year Students may be awarded an unclassified degree, with the award of an honours degree of the relevant classification being made to those students qualifying for such an Award at the next available opportunity. - iv) These arrangements shall not include professional requirements, as determined by the University College Birmingham and/or professional bodies.
+iii) These arrangements shall not include professional requirements, as determined by the University College Birmingham and/or professional bodies.